RobertWSON/vue-learning/README.md

 # vue-learning
 This repository is used to help me learn Vue through a collection of projects, created to enhance my skills with Vue.js and explore its practical applications.
-Each folder represents a unique project that demonstrates different aspetcs of Vue.js .
+Each folder represents a unique project that demonstrates different aspects of Vue.js .

 ---